Ultimate England Travel Guide for Visiting in 2025

 Money in England

-Over 95% of the time you can pay for things on card, especially travelling to England in 2021.
-The COVID crisis has moved everyone onto contactless card payments.
+Over 95% of the time you can pay for things on card.
 You’ll only need cash for some parking machines, and for tipping, and the odd attraction but they’ll tell you before.

 You can find ATMS in most villages, and all towns and cities.